vvscode/docs/docs/voice/voice-ios-cloud/voice-ios-cloud-miscellaneous.md

 User IDs **must not** be longer than **40** characters.

-## Encryption Export Regulations

-Please check the Summary of U.S. Export Controls Applicable to Commercial Encryption Products and ensure that the application is registered for the Encryption Regulations, if applicable.
-It can be found under this [link](http://www.sinch.com/).

 ## Statistics

 The Sinch SDK client uploads statistics to the Sinch servers at the end of a call, a call failure, or similar event.
 The statistics are used for monitoring of network status, call quality, and other aspects regarding the general quality of the service.